Rico Puhlmann

 Richard Georg Willi Puhlmann (25 June 1934 – 17 July 1996), was a German fashion photographer, who worked with the top models, stylists and designers in the fashion industry.
 He was killed when TWA Flight 800 came down shortly after takeoff in 1996.

 Early life

 Puhlmann was born in Berlin in 1934.
 At the age of seven, he worked as a child actor during the years of World War II and made his acting debut in the 1942 film Front Theatre.
-In the fall of 1943, going under the name Willi Puhlmann, he was cast in the main role for the film adaption of the German fairy tale Little Muck, which was set in the 18th-century Holy Roman Empire.
+In the fall of 1943, going under the name Willi Puhlmann, he was cast in the main role for the film adaptation of the German fairy tale Little Muck, which was set in the 18th-century Holy Roman Empire.
 The end of the war largely marked the end of Puhlmann's early acting career.
 He was later only offered two smaller acting roles in two DEFA productions in 1949 and 1954.